LunariumGame/Lunarium/ProjectDocument.md

 Please refer to "Audio", "Animations", and "Movement/Physics" for more game feel contributions.
 I feel it is too confusing to try and distill the implementation from the game feel, and makes more sense to just have it one place.
 But I do have some standalone game feel contributions here!

-1) *[https://github.com/LunariumGame/Lunarium/pull/204](Cursor Buildings Pulsate)* - I introduced a fun little detail that allows your selected building to pulsate prior to placement.
+1) [*Cursor Buildings Pulsate*](https://github.com/LunariumGame/Lunarium/pull/204) - I introduced a fun little detail that allows your selected building to pulsate prior to placement.
 I feel it added quite a bit of feel!
 It certainly makes the world just that much more lively.
 The code was adopted from Joe Vogel's code, which makes the logo pulsate in our main menu and settings scenes.

-2) *[https://github.com/LunariumGame/Lunarium/pull/199](Animations for On & Off Buildings)* - This was not quite a complete fix, and Joe would extend the code in a later PR, but it enables buildings to turn on & off (switch between the off animation and the idle animation).
+2) [*Animations for On & Off Buildings*](https://github.com/LunariumGame/Lunarium/pull/199) - This was not quite a complete fix, and Joe would extend the code in a later PR, but it enables buildings to turn on & off (switch between the off animation and the idle animation).
 We didn't quite have that yet.

 3) [*Fix Building Collisions*](https://github.com/LunariumGame/Lunarium/pull/143) - I needed to tune the Area2D of each building slightly for proper placement on the grid.